The interest in CRM to CMS (Content Management System) integration almost eclipses requests among CRM buyers for CRM to ERP integration.

 Selecting the Right Platform(s)

-By restating “integration” as “interconnection”, there are more ways to look at how CMS and CRM can be interfaced.
+By restating “integration” as “interconnection,” there are more ways to examine how CMS and CRM can be interfaced.

-One decision point is to what degree a website site should have the appearance to visitors of being a unified whole versus to what degree the two systems are technically integrated.
-The former path allows for taking a best of breed approach to CRM to CMS integration.
+One decision point is to what degree a website should have the appearance of a unified whole to visitors versus to what degree the two systems are technically integrated.
+The former path allows for taking a best-of-breed approach to CRM and CMS integration.

-As with all things CRM, it’s best to begin with the business requirements and then evaluate the appropriate technologies to address those requirements.
+As with all things CRM, it’s best to begin with the business requirements and then evaluate the appropriate technologies to address them.